2.1.4. Malicious Powershell detect engine

 The detailed information is given in the table (Counters of the source part of logs).

-See the screen description, see the `Malicious powershell detect` screen
+See the screen description, see the `Malicious Powershell detect` screen (Malicious Powershell command)

-See the procedure, see the Setting up the Malicious Powershell detect engine
+See the Setting up the Malicious Powershell detect engine procedure.